gabfusi/elastic-all/README.md

 ## Usage

-Here's an example to fetch data from an AWS Elasticsearch Service.
+Here's an example to how fetch data from an AWS Elasticsearch Service.

 ```javascript
 const elasticAll = require('elastic-all');